in-coding-girls/FreeCRM-Hybrid-POM-Framework/README.md

 • Report - Dashboard (Pass/Fail Test) by using Extent Report
 • API Jenkins - Continuous Integration Tool
 • git and GITHub Repo (Code Versioning Tool)

+##Note
+Make sure you are using the correct browser version.
+You can update to your browser version by putting the driver filee into the root of the project.

+##Prerequisites: set up the account at https://classic.crmpro.com/index.html.
+The populate your config.properties with your account values.
+Set up several contacts at the "Contacts page" - these are the values you are using in your ContactsPage.